Writing Prompts

 • Describe something that really drives you crazy.

-• What have you done to maintain or change your reputation?
+• How much value do you put into your reputation?
+What have you done to maintain or change your reputation?